Why do I write?

-Writing — like love — is nothing if it is not shared.
-Even the most private diary has an audience — an other to whom it is addressed.
-To write is to make words flesh, to take them out of the realm of private thoughts, fears and imaginings and to offer them to the world as an incarnate love offering.
+Writing—like love—is nothing if it is not shared.
+Even the most private diary has an audience—an imaginary other to whom it is addressed.
+To write is to take words out of the realm of private thoughts, fears, and imaginings, to send them out into the world as an incarnate love offering.
 Like love, writing makes us vulnerable and exposes us in ways we would rather keep hidden.
 It sometimes goes wrong and brings disappointment and a sense of betrayal.
 To write is to reach out in trust to an unknown other with a yearning to communicate and to be understood, knowing that one might be rejected.
-But the ecstacy of communion is always worth the risk of rejection.
+But the ecstasy of communion is always worth the risk of rejection.

 Christabel Press—Writing for Life

 "Some books are undeservedly forgotten.
 None are undeservedly remembered."

 Independent publishing is a growing trend among writers weary of the competition to find agents and publishers in an over-crowded market.
 To go it alone without the support of an agent and a mainstream publisher is a risk and an act of self-exposure, but in the end it respects the judgement of readers over professsionals, who often put commercial considerations before the quality and significance of the manuscripts they receive.